lena-kilian/lena-kilian.github.io/abm/index.md

 _*Notes: This figure contains some snapshots of the model at different times and not the whole sequence._

 Python and text files with the full code can be downloaded [here](https://github.com/lena-kilian/lena-kilian.github.io/tree/master/abm/GEOG5995M_CW1).
+Please note that all indentations within this online representation of the code are intentional.
+In other words, the functions in sections 1 and 2 are defined *within* a class and are therefore indented.

-**Sections:**
+### Sections:

 [1 The Agent Framework](#1)
 - [1.1 Creating the class](#1.1)